Blog

 There’s a whole slew of logging tools out there, depending on your specific needs.
 One aspect in which they differ is their level of management.
 Datadog, for example, is fully managed, requiring no server management and very little in the way of configuration.
 On the other end of this spectrum, we have open-source tools which require self-hosting.
 Examples of such tools include Zipkin, Grafana, and Kibana.
 These are often referred to as the Elastic (ELK) Stack, reminding us of another tenet of reactive programming.

 Some cloud services also offer logging and tracing capabilities as add-ons.
 Examples of this include Amazon CloudWatch and Azure Monitor’s Application Insights.
-Ben mentions that at Reaktika, they often choose Datadog because it is cloud-agnostic and therefore supports hybrid cloud infrastructures.
+At Optis, we often choose Datadog because it is cloud-agnostic and therefore supports hybrid cloud infrastructures.
 At Optis asa whole there is a lot of AWS expertise, so CloudWatch might be a better fit.

 In the end, it mainly depends on if you use a hybrid cloud infrastructure, and the degree to which you want to avoid vendor lock-in.
 Depending on your choice, you will use either its proprietary format or the OpenTelemetry standard.
 We will go more in-depth on this standard and its benefits in the next part of this Tech Talk.